YousefEZ/TFL-c/README.md

       - [x] if the station's current link's to_station has a value of -2, which indicates that it has no more links in the array, then it breaks the loop.

-      - [x] if the link's to_station has it's links exhausted (stops the next stations from putting links to the starting station & stops unnecessary), then we go to the next iteration.
+      - [x] if the link's to_station has it's links exhausted (stops the to_station from putting links), then we go to the next iteration.